OMNI-SLO-Monitoring/OMNI-overview-and-documentation/index.md

 See [Account Service Chapter](https://ccims.github.io/overview-and-documentation/account-service)

 ### 2.2 Monitoring
-The monitors represent the core of the Monitoring System.
+The monitors represent an essential part of <em><strong>omni</strong></em>.
 Viewed as an aggregate, the system utilizes different monitoring techniques to detect erroneous behaviour of the services.

 #### 2.2.1 CPU-Tracking Monitor
 See [CPU Tracking Monitoring Service Chapter](https://ccims.github.io/overview-and-documentation/cpu-tracking-monitor)